bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 You need to be able to generate more addresses.
 So, it is not hard to do, I think, but it is something that is not so easy with the existing culture, let's say.
 Because if I want to pay you, Aviv, I ask you for one address.
-Imagine I say, OK, Aviv, I want to pay you.
+Imagine I say, okay, Aviv, I want to pay you.
 Send me 10 of your addresses.
-It is not, it is unusual, right?
+It is unusual, right?
 So we need something different.

 Speaker 1: 00:50:20